xarantolus/backtap/README.md

 If not, you have to look into what the `GOARCH` environment variable does and then edit `build.sh` to use the correct value for your phone.

 ### Adapting to other phones
 Adapting this program to run on other phone models and configurations should be possible.
 You would have to change the `logcat` line that is detected and the way these commands are executed.
 It is likely that the names of input devices differ.
-The way the touchscreen tap works should be the same, as that's based on on a protocol that seems to have been used for quite a long time by many different companies (since it's part of Linux).
+The way the touchscreen tap works should be the same, as that's based on on the Linux multitouch protocol.

 ### [License](LICENSE)
 This is free as in freedom software.
 Do whatever you like with it.